Amdoparvovirus

 Amdoparvovirus is a genus of viruses in the family Parvoviridae in the subfamily Parvovirinae.
-Mustelids (minks, ferrets, and foxes), skunk, and raccoons serve as natural hosts.
+Mustelids (minks, ferrets), foxes, skunk, and raccoons serve as natural hosts.
 There are 11 species in this genus.
 Diseases associated with this genus include progressive disorder of immune system.

 Taxonomy

 The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: